Make your video meetings inclusive and engaging!

 Figma for sketching and collaboration/commenting on design files

-In Whereby you can open Google Docs and Trello boards embedded, so everyone in the video meeting can work on them at the same time.
+In Whereby you can open Miro whiteboards, Google Docs and Trello boards directly in the room, so everyone in the video meeting can work on them at the same time.

 Assign tasks and make it easy for people to follow up